prachi2210/Expense-Recorder/README.md

 Summary -
  1. Fetching data according to the selected year and month from the database.
- 2. Searching the  list for keywords and adding it to a different list of same object type, and later updating the recyclerview adapter with the filteed list.
+ 2. Searching the  list for keywords and adding it to a different list of same object type, and later updating the recyclerview adapter with the filtered list.